GamerZone1006/DBMSCompC/README.md

 <h3 align="center">DBMS-website</h3>
 <p align="center">
-This is a project about open to DBMS Website that is made by my team from Thakur college of engineering computer department
+This is a project about open to DBMS Website that is made by my team from Thakur college of engineering Computer Department.